 Sherry Serafini, Bead Embroidery, and Rock and Roll

 I first met Sherry Serafini around 2005.
 I flew out to her home in western Pennsylvania, we spent the day together and I flew home that afternoon.
 It was a whirlwind of a trip but also wonderful.
 The purpose of this visit was to hash out a project Sherry would be teaching on the television program, Beads, Baubles & Jewels; Sherry was going to share some of her signature bead embroidery techniques as well as another design.
-I remember it like it was yesterday.
+I remember the day like it was yesterday.

-Sherry was just so at ease with herself and who she was.
+Throughout the day, while we worked on Sherry’s upcoming segment, it was clear, Sherry is at ease with herself and who she is.
 She talked, shared, and beaded all at the same time.
 Dipping into this cabinet, that container, or this dish to find just the right beads for the next stitch.
 All the while, making sure I had all I needed to be comfortable in her home.

 In a matter of what seemed like minutes, and right before my eyes, Sherry had different pieces of beadwork assembled for us to work into the flow of her project.
 This was an easy assignment and one I’m so glad to have been part of.

-As a woman and mother: Sherry loves her daughters, fiercely.
+Sherry loves her daughters, fiercely.
 She adores her grandbaby!
 Sherry gives of herself unconditionally.
 She is strong, independent, and amazingly kind and generous.

-As an artist: Sherry’s talents know no bounds.
+Sherry’s talents know no bounds.
 She follows her path and continues to bring light into everything she does.

 I enjoy spending time with Sherry as our paths cross at shows, and I long for days where there is time and space to spend a day with her again.

-Thank you Sherry, for all you share of your passion, so we too can find the joy in beading that you do.
+Thank you Sherry, for all you share of your passion so we too can find the joy in beading that you do.
 And thank you again for having me to your home, it really was a wonderful day.